For audio summary click below

 How do SBOM and VEX documents interlink?

-An SBOM offers a wealth of information on a software’s components that allows users to easily discover potential vulnerabilities.
-The more vulnerabilities that are discovered, theoretically the greater the concern for the cybersecurity of that device.
+In the medical device security risk assessment, an SBOM offers a wealth of information on a software’s components that allows users to easily discover potential vulnerabilities.
+The more vulnerabilities that are discovered, theoretically the greater the concern for medical device cybersecurity.

 In fact, not all vulnerabilities create identical impacts in every case.
 A vulnerability that is exploitable in one context is not necessarily a cause for concern in another.
 Depending on the situation, a disclosed vulnerability may have a greater and lesser impact (or no impact at all) on the operation of the final product.
 Therefore, in many circumstances, SBOM itself is insufficient to enable risk-based decision-making.
 Software users need to have the context to utilize SBOM to its full potential.

-This explains why employing SBOM and VEX together can maximize the effectiveness of cybersecurity practices for medical devices.
+This explains why employing SBOM and VEX together can maximize the effectiveness of medical device cybersecurity practices.
 VEX communicates and categorizes the status of a disclosed vulnerability in the components listed in an SBOM.
 It helps to eliminate false positives and indicates the progress of how a vulnerability can be mitigated.
 Using VEX greatly boosts the value of an SBOM to software users.

-How do you implement SBOM and VEX throughout the product lifecycle?
+How do you implement SBOM and VEX throughout the medical device security risk assessment process?

 SBOMs and VEX, together, help identify potential vulnerabilities in medical devices.
-The following scenario is what the risk assessment process looks like when both are included:
+The following scenario is what the medical device security risk assessment process looks like when both are included:

 - With SBOM, the asset owner has access to the complete list of a product’s components and can identify potential vulnerabilities.

-- Through the assessment, plenty of vulnerabilities may be discovered.
+- Through the medical device security risk assessment, plenty of vulnerabilities may be discovered.
 The asset owner needs to identify which of disclosed vulnerabilities need to be prioritized and fixed.

 - To achieve this, contextual information is needed to clarify which vulnerabilities are exploitable and which ones do not pose a risk.
 This is where they need a VEX.